Language selection

 Related links

-In 2020-2021, Canada’s development assistance to Nigeria reached $126.60 million.
+In fiscal year 2022 to 2023, Canada’s development assistance to Nigeria reached $277 million.

 Canada is committed to working with Nigeria to reduce extreme poverty and build a more peaceful, inclusive and prosperous society.
-Canada’s bilateral development assistance in Nigeria aligns with Nigeria’s Medium-Term National Development Plan (2021 to 2023) and responds to the following action areas from Canada’s Feminist International Assistance Policy:
+Canada’s bilateral development assistance in Nigeria aligns with Nigeria’s Medium-Term National Development Plan (2021 to 2025) and responds to the following action areas from Canada’s Feminist International Assistance Policy:

-2. growth that works for everyone
+2. Growth that works for everyone

-3. gender equality and the empowerment of women and girls
+3. Gender equality and the empowerment of women and girls

 Canada is closely monitoring the humanitarian situation in Nigeria, particularly the plight of populations affected by the Boko Haram and the Islamic State in West Africa Province (ISWAP) insurgencies, both in Nigeria and throughout the Lake Chad Basin.
 Canada works with international partners to help respond to humanitarian needs in Nigeria as well as those of Nigerian refugees and host communities in the neighbouring Cameroon, Chad and Niger.